RafaGago/mini-async-log/README.md

 We just wanted an asynchronous logger that can be used from many dynamically loaded libraries without doing link-time hacks like linking static and hiding symbols and some other "niceties".

-After having maintained a slightly modified version of google log and given the fact that this is a very small project we decided that existing wheels weren't round enough.
+After having maintained a slightly modified fork of google log (glog) and given the fact that this is a very small project we decided that existing wheels weren't round enough.

 ## Design rationale ##